nicolaasjan/ffmpeg-autobuild/README.md

 For stable release builds for Windows, go to [ffmpeg-stable-autobuild](https://github.com/AnimMouse/ffmpeg-stable-autobuild)

-For other builds of FFmpeg built by others, go to [My list of FFmpeg Binaries](https://www.animmouse.com/p/ffmpeg-binaries/).
+For builds of FFmpeg built by others, go to [This list of FFmpeg Binaries](https://www.animmouse.com/p/ffmpeg-binaries/).